From Euler to AI: Unifying Formulas for Mathematical Constants: Recurrences and limit-preserving transformations

 We have seen that a recurrence relation with rational function coefficients can be transformed via inflation to a recurrence with polynomial coefficients.
 We say that a recurrence

-is in canonical form if the coefficients \( a_{i,n} \) are polynomials, and for any other recurrence with polynomial coefficients \({a'}_{i,n}\) which is coboundary equivalent to it, the degree of each \( a_{i,n} \) is less than or equal to the degree of the corresponding \({a'}_{i,n}\).
+is in canonical form if the coefficients \( a_{i,n} \) are polynomials, and for any other recurrence with polynomial coefficients \({a'}_{i,n}\) which is coboundary equivalent to it, the degree of each \( a_{i,n} \) is less than or equal to the degree of the corresponding \({a'}_{i,n}\). \cref{appendix-algs-canonicalization} explains how the minimal recurrence is found for each formula.

 Lemma~\ref{lem:formula_genrating_iff_CM} asserts that in the case of second-order recurrences, any formula-generating matrix is equivalent to a companion matrix.
 In turn, this is equivalent to a companion matrix of a recurrence $u_n = a(n)u_{n-1}+b(n)u_{n-2}$ with polynomial coefficients through the process of inflation.
 We denote such recurrences by $PCF\left( a(n),b(n) \right)$ as they are associated with a polynomial continued fraction